 This is my take on birria and it is not authentic.
 I have no connection to the state of Jalisco where the recipe originated nor have I ever traveled there.
 As mentioned above, birria was originally made with goat or lamb meat.
 My recipe calls for beef instead as it is more accessible in America and also more palatable to most Americans.
 I have also included paprika in this dish which is not traditional.

 Refrigerate in an airtight container for up to four days or freeze for up to three months.

 What else can I do with birria?

 - Beef Birria Tacos w/ Consomé: These birria tacos are EVERYTHING!!
 They start with two corn tortillas dipped in consomé, then stuffed with cheese, and fried (Quesadilla!!).
 Next comes succulent, flavorful beef topped with onions, cilantro, and fresh lime juice.
 Served with a side of consomé for dipping.

 - Birria Ramen w/ Quesadilla Strips: Birria ramen is a wonderful way to use up leftover birria.
 It begins with a consomé based broth that is thick, rich, and a bit spicy, then noodles, tender beef, soft boiled eggs, crispy quesadilla strips, and of course, TOPPINGS!
 This fusion style ramen is guaranteed to knock your socks off!!

-If you make this beef birria I’d love your feedback.
+If you make this stove top, Instant Pot, or slow cooker birria I’d love your feedback.
 Please leave a comment and/or a rating below as I greatly value your opinion.
-Or snap a pic and tag me on Instragram @taoofspiceblog.
-Love, light and happy cooking ya’ll ♥
+Or snap a pic and tag me on Instagram @taoofspiceblog.
+Love, light, and happy cooking ya’ll ♥

 - 3 pound beef chuck roast (see notes)